oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 3. Check the database edition of the source database.

-   Your source database is in **Enterprise Edition** since the Oracle Marketplace Image used in previous lab provisions Enterprise Edition database.
+   Your source database is an **Enterprise Edition** database since the Oracle Marketplace Image used in previous lab provisions Enterprise Edition database.

    In case you would like know the database edition for your on-premises database then refer the below steps.